Tl;dr: How to pitch investors. Be normal, be credible. Just read it!

 In almost every meeting you have, it is unlikely that they will ever be more than an hour long.
 You have an hour to deal with whatever the topic is.
 It is critical at the earlier stages to be very cognizant of time and how you use it.
 Always think about your objective in the meeting and seek to ensure the points you need to communicate to achieve that objective are communicated.

 The objective of the first meeting is simply to get another meeting.
 You don’t have time to get into every detail, so don’t try to!
 Keep it higher level.
 If you have 10 points to make, say the 3 most important ones.
-Subsequent meetings will get more focused on particular topics, but again, your objective is to keep getting meetings till you get wired cash.
+Subsequent meetings will get more focused on particular topics, but again, your objective is to keep getting meetings until you get wired cash.

 Let’s say you are in your initial pitch.
 If you get asked a question about your financial forecasts and it’s taking up time and you haven’t covered the problem, showed a demo, got into the market size yet, then you need to interject.
 Say ‘Jim, I’m more than happy to get into the details of our financial model but I’m aware this is our first meeting and we only have 20 minutes left before I have to head to my next meeting.
 I’d love to cover the problem and our market size as I know they are key to you.
-If we proceed with the deal, we can organise a session and just cover financials.
+If we proceed with the deal, we can organize a session and just cover financials.
 Is that ok?‘

 Ensure you are succinct and keep a measured pace to the meeting.
 Remember why you are with the investor.
-Good time management with the investor illustrates that you are a good at managing a company.
+Good time management with the investor illustrates that you are good at managing a company.

 Focus should be on you not paper